 In addition to the required assessor's parcel map(s), applicants may submit maps depicting the proposed easement parcel boundaries relative to Important Farmland data, nearest Sphere of Influence, priority planning areas, and other protected lands in the vicinity.
-DOC will evaluate proposals with publicly accessible GIS data; therefore, if the applicant can document additional conserved lands or resource values that support the proposal, they are encouraged to provide supplemental maps.
+The Department will evaluate proposals with publicly accessible GIS data;

-19 Funding Guidelines for Agencies that Administer California Climate Investments, Ch.
-V, p.2-13-15; p 2.A-14, Appendix 2.A Sustainable Agricultural Lands Conservation Program
+21 Funding Guidelines for Agencies that Administer California Climate Investments, Ch.
+V, p.2-13-15; p 2.A-14, Appendix 2.A Sustainable Agricultural Lands Conservation Program therefore, if the applicant can document additional conserved lands or resource values that support the proposal, they are encouraged to provide supplemental maps.